sourcegraph/sourcegraph-public-snapshot/doc/admin/pprof.md

 ## Exposing the debug port to generate profiling data

 Follow the instructions below to generate profiling data.
-We will use the Sourcegraph frontend and a memory profile as example (the instructions are easily adapted to any of the Sourcegraph backends and any profiling kind).
+We will use the Sourcegraph frontend and a memory profile as an example (the instructions are easily adapted to any of the Sourcegraph backends and any profiling kind).

 ### Kubernetes